(4 documents in this archive)

 “The Battle Begins” is part 2 of “Bram: The Life and Wisdom of Messianic Jewish Pioneer Abram Poljak in His Own Words” compiled by D. Thomas Lancaster and originally published in Messiah Journal 116 (Summer 2014): 65–75.
 This is a French translation of that article.

 The Scattered Nation was a mission periodical edited by David Baron.
-Note: volume 9 is incomplete and volumes 10 and 12 are missing.

 (1 document in this archive)